 10 Surprising Facts About Insecure

-The critically acclaimed HBO series Insecure just wrapped its fourth season and viewers are already clamoring for season 5.
+The critically acclaimed HBO series Insecure kicks off its fifth and final season on October 24, 2021.
 Despite many calls to make the show longer (it will never be longer) Insecure is a half-hour comedy that centers around the experience of two young Black women as they navigate dating, their careers, and their friendships.

 1. We almost had a very different show from Issa Rae.